Can’t remember where you put your phone…again! Turns out that your body is not the only thing that changes as you grow old, your brain does too.

 As a woman approaches menopause, her estrogen levels go down hence affecting cognitive abilities.
 One should consider taking supplements to improve memory and keep their brain young as they age.

 - Floss daily

 One may wonder what the relationship between flossing and the brain is for it to be included on a list of ways to keep the brain young as you age.

-Gum disease is caused by an infection that has byproducts that affect the arteries blocking them from delivering essential nutrients required by the brain.
+Well, gum disease is caused by an infection that has byproducts that affect the arteries, blocking them from delivering essential nutrients required by the brain.
 Flossing will help prevent impairment.

 - Be extra careful with meds

 Older adults experience sleeping problems for many reasons, such as joint pain, muscle aches, and stress.
 You could have to take medication to help you sleep.

 However, it is not okay to use sleep aids all the time, especially non-prescription ones.
 According to studies, these drugs may cause cognitive impairment by increasing the risk of confusion and memory lapses.

 READ ALSO: 10 Ways to Overcome Insomnia Naturally